 The choice often comes down to your personal preference for upkeep.
 Are you looking for a treatment that provides a significant reset every few years, or do you prefer a more predictable schedule of touch-ups to maintain a specific look?
 Laser resurfacing addresses the foundational health of your skin, improving its texture and firmness for years.
 It’s about creating lasting change at a cellular level.
 Botox, on the other hand, targets the muscles that create wrinkles, offering a quick and reliable fix that needs to be repeated.
 It’s a targeted solution for a specific problem.
 The longevity of either treatment also depends heavily on your skin, your age, and how well you care for your skin afterward—sunscreen is your best friend!

-The Longevity of Laser Resurfacing
+The Lasting Power of Laser Resurfacing

 Laser resurfacing is the long game.
 Because the treatment works by stimulating your body’s natural collagen production, the improvements happen gradually and last for years.
 You’ll likely see a difference in your skin’s texture and tone within a few weeks, but the best results unfold over the next several months as new, healthy skin cells emerge.
 For many people, the effects of a laser treatment can last between three to five years.
 While your skin will continue to age naturally, this treatment gives it a significant reset, and results for concerns like scarring can even be permanent.
 It’s an investment that pays off for a long time.